AVDambeck/yabec/README.md

 Tweaks here and there are happening to the exact language.
 In general, YABEC aims to be simple, modular, opinated but reasonable, and retro-compatible.

+## Suggestions
+I'm always open to suggestions.
+Here's a list of things I'm activly looking for suggestions on:

+- Better names for bad.
+- Disambiguate roles and rolls.
+- Make website into pdf.

 ## Pivot to HTML
 Html is easier to style than ODT (used for version 1.)
 Version 2.0 and 2.1 was built around a workflow from markdown, and used python.
 However, it became increasingly unyieldy.
 Version 2.3 will use only HTML, and maybe JavaScript (vomit).